Acarnania

 Acarnania (Ἀκαρνανία) is a region of west-central Greece that lies along the Ionian Sea, west of Aetolia, with the Achelous River for a boundary, and north of the gulf of Calydon, which is the entrance to the Gulf of Corinth.
 Today it forms the western part of the regional unit of Aetolia-Acarnania.
 The capital and principal city in ancient times was Stratos.
-The north side of Acarnania of the Corinthian Gulf was considered part of the region of Epirus.

 Acarnania's foundation in Greek mythology was traditionally ascribed to Acarnan, son of Alcmaeon.

 History

 Pre-Peloponnesian War

 The name of Acarnania appears to have been unknown in the earliest times.
 Homer (8th century BC) only calls the country opposite Ithaca and Cephalonia, under the general name of "Epeirus" (῎ηπειρος), or the mainland, although he frequently mentions the Aetolians.

 The country is said to have been originally inhabited by the Taphii (or Teleboae), the Leleges, and the Curetes.
 The Taphii, or Teleboae were chiefly found in the islands off the western coast of Acarnania, where they maintained themselves by piracy.
 The Leleges were more widely disseminated, and were also in possession at one period of Aetolia, Locris, and other parts of Greece.
 The Curetes are said to have come from Aetolia, and to have settled in Acarnania, after they had been expelled from the former country by Aetolus and his followers.
 The name of Acarnania is derived from Acarnan, the son of Alcmaeon, who is said to have settled at the mouth of the Achelous.
 If this tradition is of any value, it would intimate that an Argive colony settled on the coast of Acarnania at an early period.

 In the 7th century BC, Greek influence in the region became prominent when Corinth settled Anactorium, Sollium and Leucas, and Kefalonia settled Astacus.
 The original inhabitants of the country were driven more into the interior; they never made much progress in the arts of civilised life; and even at the time of the Peloponnesian War, they were a rude and barbarous people, engaged in continual wars with their neighbours, and living by robbery and piracy.
 The settlements of Alyzeia, Coronta, Limnaea, Medion, Oeniadae, Palaerus, Phoitiai and Stratus are also mentioned by Thucydides, this latter city being the seat of a loose confederation of Acarnanian powers that was maintained until the late 1st century BC.